rodolphedps/MUL_my_hunter_2018/README.md

   -run make
   -then ./my_hunter

-The aime of the game is to kill the duck, use your mouse to aim and click to shoot.
+The aim of the game is to kill the duck, use your mouse to aim and click to shoot.